rmpardee/08-2016-transform-your-life/READme.md

 # Done

-You have now completed Week 3 of Telegraph Prep+!
+You have made significant progress!
 You should feel very proud of yourself -- graduating from fundamentals to Higher Order Functions is not an easy feat.
 We aren't done yet, but by this point you should feel **very** comfortable using `loop` and `transorm`.

 If you don't, go back (with your partner preferrably) and work on understanding exactly what's going on.
-Next week we will continue to build out our function library, and use them to start some actual applications.
+Next we will continue to build out our function library, and use them to start some actual applications.